 The news loves to say that Subway is going out of business, but that's not the whole story.
 Yes, there are a lot of problems, especially with the wild expansion.
 Plus, the problems didn’t end there.
 In its heyday, Subway allowed franchises to order local produce daily.
 But, they changed the politics to once a week, twice if sales are high.

 Have you seen what happens to lettuce and tomatoes after one week?
 It's not good.
 Subway was butchering the very same items that made the company stand out.
 The problem was that they weren't alone anymore.
 Other brands offered healthy sandwiches of much better quality with lettuce that wasn't a week old.

 So, you'd think Subway would update its menu, but it didn't.
 Instead, it remained almost unchanged for two decades, with the company only focused on growing.

 Sure, it had tens of thousands of stores, but Subway also had an old-fashioned product, abusive business practices, and was unwilling to change.
 So, we understand what happened to Subway.

 By 2021, the brand couldn't keep up and had already closed 5,000 locations, and there were no signs of slowing down.

 To make matters worse, Subway lacked leadership.
 After DeLuca died, rumors spread that his widow and the cofounder were desperate to cash out, knowing the company wasn't doing well.

 Struggling to save itself, Subway has gone through many CEOs.
-The latest is John Chidsey, a ruthless former Burger King executive who has made a name for himself.
+Who is the latest Subway CEO?
+That would be John Chidsey, a ruthless former Burger King executive who has made a name for himself.
 He axed 500 corporate workers and had clashes with franchisees over his vision for the company.
 As a result, there are rumors of a possible sale.